501st Combat Support Wing: Move to RAF Fairford

 In December 2022, the wing's new headquarters at RAF Fairford was unveiled during a ribbon cutting ceremony.
 The first elements are due to relocate there during the summer of 2023.

+Component units

+As of December 2025, the 501st Combat Support Wing comprises the following units.
+Unless indicated otherwise, subordinate units are located at the same location as the unit they report to.